 February 11, 2021

 The development of online patient intake capabilities has drastically simplified information management.
-Paired with EMR, online patient intake forms make record keeping neater, quicker, and less redundant.
-Don’t forget to include these 10 essential elements of PT patient intake forms in yours!
+Paired with EMR, online physical therapy intake forms make record keeping neater, quicker, and less redundant.
+Don’t forget to include these 10 essential elements of PT intake forms in yours!